ankane/ahoy/README.md

 ## Installation

-Add this line to your application’s Gemfile:
+Ahoy is flexible, for a standard-rails installation add this line to your application’s Gemfile:

 ```ruby
 gem 'ahoy_matey'